 Snow Report: 150 inches annual average; 57 inches year-to-date

 Travel Tip: Pack low-light (or completely clear) googles to enjoy the night skiing.

 In addition to lift-served runs, skiers and riders can check out the cross-country skiing and snowshoeing trails—or go night skiing.

 Odometer: 86 miles, one-way

-Travel Tip: Stay for free live music on Thursday and Saturday nights at the 8350 Bar & Bistro.
+Travel Tip: Stay for free live music Thursday through Sunday nights at the 8350 Bar & Bistro.
 Past performers include the New Orleans Jazz band Tight Like That and acoustic artist Kenny Lee Young.

 Monarch operates entirely with snow au natural: no fake flakes here.